liet-git/bbc-bias/README.md

 Due to the terms of conditions, we do not include all the full, raw article data in the repository, but do provide the reference jsons for obtaining them directly.

+To validate that our sample of scraped articles is representative of the majority of published work by the BBC (considering articles can be published outside of our selected topics/livefeeds) on the topic of Palestine since October 7, we also scraped articles using the search functionality, using several search terms (Palestine/Israel/Gaza).
+More than 90% of all articles found using the search were present in our dataset.

 ### 1.1 Articles
 Due to the limitations of the BBC search (limited to only 30 page results), we obtained articles through the use of topics.
 Topics are a BBC functionality that allows for articles to be posted related to 'themes' and have no time/number limit.
 We scraped data from the following 6 topics:
 * [Gaza](https://www.bbc.com/news/topics/cgv64vq5z82t)